 The total raw score for a given site is determined by summing the scores assigned to each of the 13 indicators, so the raw score for this site is 130.
-Application of the stream classification (Braided Channel)

-for interpretation of the raw score (Table 8) yields an RSA overall rating of Poor since the raw score is $\geq$ 129.
+Application of the stream classification (Braided Channel) for interpretation of the raw score (Table 8) yields an RSA overall rating of Poor since the raw score is \geq 129.
 Johnson (2006) computed a score of 132 for this site, but assigned much higher scores to the flow obstruction than our team did.
-Since the site score is not Excellent or Good, according to the NPDES permit,
+Since the site score is not Excellent or Good, according to the NPDES permit.

 If the results of the rapid assessment indicate that the representative reach will not be laterally and vertically stable (i.e., a rating of excellent or good), the Department must determine whether the instability, in conjunction with the proposed project, poses a risk to existing or proposed highway structures by conducting appropriate Level 2 (and, if necessary, Level 3) analyses.
-The Department shall follow the Level 2 and 3 analysis guidelines contained in HEC-20 (FHWA, 2001) or a suitable equivalent within an accessible portion of the reach.
+The Department shall follow the Level 2 and 3 analysis guidelines contained in Hydraulic Engineering Circular 20 (Federal Highway Administration, fourth edition, 2012) or a suitable equivalent within an accessible portion of the reach.